Chieze-Franklin/Bolt.js-Book/events.md

     "name": String, //the name of the event
-    "body": Object, //the actual payload of the event "publisher": String, //the name of the app that raised the event "time": Date //the time the event was published "token": String //identifies this instance of event object }
+    "body": Object, //the actual payload of the event "publisher": String, //the name of the app that raised the event "time": Date, //the time the event was published "token": String //identifies this instance of event object }
 ```